poseidon/typhoon/docs/topics/performance.md

 Notes:

-* AWS is alpha
+* Calico and Flannel have comparable performance.
+Platform and configuration differenes dominate.
+* Neither CNI provider seems to be able to leverage bonded NICs (bare-metal)
-* Network bandwidth fluctuates on AWS and Digital Ocean.
+* AWS and Digital Ocean network bandwidth fluctuates more than on other platforms.
 * Only [certain AWS EC2 instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) allow jumbo frames.
 This is why the default MTU on AWS must be 1480.
-* Between Flannel and Calico, performance differences are usually minimal.
-Platform and configuration differenes dominate.
-* Pods do not seem to be able to leverage the hosts' bonded NIC setup.
-Possibly a testing artifact.
-* Observing the same bonded NIC pod-to-pod limit suggests the bottleneck lies below flannel and calico.